DFE-Digital/get-into-teaching-app/app/views/content/blog/returning-to-teaching-with-interational-experience.md

 * always contact headteachers in advance of applying for jobs in the UK
 * engage with social media, blogs and education books to stay up-to-date while away
 * visit schools and attend conferences on your visits back to the UK
-* not worry about behaviour management - honestly, teenagers are teenagers everywhere!
+* not worry about behaviour management - honestly, teenagers are teenagers everywhere

+[^1]:
+    Ofsted inspects services providing learning and education.
+The Ofsted education inspection framework sets out how Ofsted inspects maintained schools, academies, non-association independent schools, further education and skills provision and registered early years settings in England.

 We’re here to answer your questions and provide advice about teacher training, whether you’re just thinking about teaching or you’re ready to apply.
 [Find out more about how we can help](/help-and-advice).